How to Choose Dog Food: A Step-by-Step Guide for Healthy Dogs

 • Recommended protein and nutrient ratios

-• Weight management strategies
+• Weight management strategies if relevant

 Step 5: Test Different Food Types Gradually

-Key indicators of successful food transition include:
+Key indicators of a successful transition:

 • Consistent, firm stool quality